Quantifying With Only Positive Training Data

 We can convert the estimation $\hat{\mathfrak{c}}$ to $\hat{p}$ according to the following equation:

-where $|L|$ is the number of labeled observations and $|U|$ is the number of unlabeled observations.
+where $|L|$ is the number of labelled observations and $|U|$ is the number of unlabeled observations.
 The $\min$ function in the expression limits the result since the predicted $\hat{\mathfrak{c}}$ can have a corresponding $\hat{p}$ over one, which would be meaningless for quantification.
 Observe that $\hat{p}$ is inversely proportional to $\hat{\mathfrak{c}}$.

-Finally, we emphasize that although the general assumption of both OCQ and PUPE is that the negative class cannot be estimated from labeled data, the distribution of the negative class does not fully contain the distribution of the positive class.
+Finally, we emphasize that although the general assumption of both OCQ and PUPE is that the negative class cannot be estimated from labelled data, the distribution of the negative class does not fully contain the distribution of the positive class.
 In other words, the positive class is at least partially separable from the negative class.
-Algorithms may impose stricter versions of this assumption to successfully achieve quantification.
-For instance, Elkan's algorithm requires clear separation between negative observations and positive observations.
+Algorithms may impose stricter versions of this assumption to achieve quantification successfully.
+For instance, Elkan's algorithm requires a clear separation between negative observations and positive observations.